favdev10/favdev10/README.md

 I'm a dedicated Full-Stack Web Developer passionate about building intuitive and efficient applications.
 I love tackling challenges across the entire stack, from crafting smooth, responsive front-end interfaces to building scalable, robust back-end solutions.
 My dream is to create digital experiences that users love and grow with emerging tech.

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on ...

+😄 I’m open for FrontEnd and back roles

+🧠 I'm expanding my knowledge in software architecture, design patterns, and cloud technologies

+🤝 I'm open to collaborating on backend and frontend projects

 <p align="center">
   <strong>🛠️ Languages and Tools</strong>